comprobo25/comprobo25.github.io/in-class/day15.md

 ### Machine Learning-based Tracking
-You may want to try out Magic Leap's model for keypoint identification and tracking.
+You may want to try out Magic Leap's SuperGlue model for keypoint identification and tracking.
 They [have a repository](https://github.com/magicleap/SuperGluePretrainedNetwork) that is pretty easy to get going with.

 > Why might using learned descriptors be attractive?
 What are challenges associated with using these descriptors?

+YOLO is another well-known learned descriptor / keypoints detector, often used for human pose estimation, that many of you are looking at for your projects.
+You can learn more about how it may connect to robotics [by reading academic papers](https://arxiv.org/pdf/2510.13625) in this space.